Primary Care Center

 Click HERE for directions

-To make an appointment with Dr. Rogers or Dr. Gatz, please call the Scheduling Office at 504.962.6120.
+To make an appointment with Dr. Rogers, Dr. Gatz or Dr. Bonner please call the Scheduling Office at 504.962.6120.
 If you are experiencing a medical emergency, please call 911.

 For more about Primary and Preventative Care, visit our HealthyU Blog.

 For tips about your annual wellness visit, visit our Health Library.